soriyahor/brief_07_dash_python/readmefirst.md

 1. Run the file named : requete_sql.py in 'requete_sql' with 'python3 requete_sql.py' based on chinook.db datas
 2. Run the file named : predict.py in 'requete_sqlpredict' with 'python3 predict.py' based on 'optimal_rfr_model_paris.pkl' and 'optimal_rfr_model_idf.pkl' datas
 3. Run the file named : dashboard.py with 'python3 dashboard.py' based on the 2 last queries

 ***

-Main entries
-- function to validate year entry : validate_year(year: str) => will return an error detail in case the year is not a 4 digit number
-- function to validate an integer entry : validate_number(n: str) => will return an error detail in case the text indicates other than an integer
-- function to validate an building type entry : validate_building_type(building_type: str) => will return an error detail in case the text is not 'appartement' or 'maison'
-- under construction : function to validate the asked data exists in database => validate_existing_data => will return an error detail in case the text is not in the table(s)

-***